apptainer/singularity-userdocs/quick_start.rst

 .. code-block:: none

-    $ sudo singularity build --sandbox ubuntu/ library://ubuntu
+    $ sudo apptainer build --sandbox ubuntu/ library://ubuntu

-This command creates a directory called ``ubuntu/`` with an entire Ubuntu Operating System and some Singularity metadata in your current working directory.
+This command creates a directory called ``ubuntu/`` with an entire Ubuntu Operating System and some apptainer metadata in your current working directory.

-You can use commands like ``shell``, ``exec`` , and ``run`` with this directory just as you would with a Singularity image.
+You can use commands like ``shell``, ``exec`` , and ``run`` with this directory just as you would with a apptainer image.
 If you pass the ``--writable`` option when you use your container you can also write files within the sandbox directory (provided you have the permissions to do so).

 .. code-block:: none

-    $ sudo singularity exec --writable ubuntu touch /foo
+    $ sudo apptainer exec --writable ubuntu touch /foo

-    $ singularity exec ubuntu/ ls /foo
+    $ apptainer exec ubuntu/ ls /foo
     /foo

 Converting images from one format to another